Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Models for Predicting Human Play of Simul taneous-Move Games

 \subsection{Quantal Response Equilibrium}

 One important idea from behavioral economics is that people become more likely to make errors as those errors become less costly; we call this making \emph{cost-proportional errors}.
 This can be modeled by assuming that agents best respond \emph{quantally}, rather than via strict maximization. \begin{definition}[Quantal best response] Let $u_i(a_i,s_{-i})$ be agent $i$'s expected utility in game $G$ when playing action $a_i$ against strategy profile $s_{-i}$.
-Then a \emph{(logit) quantal best response} $QBR^G_i(s_{-i};\lambda)$ by agent $i$ to $s_{-i}$ is a mixed strategy $s_i$ such that
+Then a \emph{(logit) quantal best response} $QBR^G_i(s_{-i}; \lambda)$ by agent $i$ to $s_{-i}$ is a mixed strategy $s_i$ such that

 where $\lambda$ (the \emph{precision} parameter) indicates how sensitive agents are to utility differences, with $\lambda=0$ corresponding to uniform randomization and $\lambda\rightarrow\infty$ corresponding to best response.
-Note that unlike best response, which is a set-valued function, quantal best response always returns a unique mixed strategy.\defnqed \end{definition} The notion of quantal best responds gives rise to a generalization of Nash equilibrium known as the \emph{quantal response equilibrium} (``QRE'') \citep{mckelvey95}. \begin{definition}[QRE] A \emph{quantal response equilibrium} with precision $\lambda$ is a mixed strategy profile $s^*$ in which every agent's strategy is a quantal best response to the strategies of the other agents.
-That is, $s^*_i = QBR^G_i(s^*_{-i};\lambda)$ for all agents $i$.\defnqed \end{definition}
+When its value is clear from context, we will omit the precision parameter.
+Note that unlike best response, which is a set-valued function, quantal best response always returns a unique mixed strategy.\defnqed \end{definition} The notion of quantal best response gives rise to a generalization of Nash equilibrium known as the \emph{quantal response equilibrium} (``QRE'') \citep{mckelvey95}. \begin{definition}[QRE] A \emph{quantal response equilibrium} with precision $\lambda$ is a mixed strategy profile $s^*$ in which every agent's strategy is a quantal best response to the strategies of the other agents; i.e., $s^*_i = QBR^G_i(s^*_{-i};\lambda)$ for all agents $i$.\defnqed \end{definition}

 A QRE is guaranteed to exist for any normal-form game and non-negative precision \citep{mckelvey95}.
-However, it is not guaranteed to be unique.
+However, QRE are not guaranteed to be unique.
 As is standard in the literature, we select the (unique) QRE that lies on the principal branch of the QRE homotopy at the specified precision.
-The principal branch has the attractive feature of approaching the risk-dominant equilibrium (as $\lambda\to\infty$) in $2 \times 2$ games with two strict equilibria \citep{turocy05}.
+The principal branch has the attractive feature of approaching the risk-dominant equilibrium as $\lambda\to\infty$ in $2 \times 2$ games with two strict equilibria \citep{turocy05}.